TobiasNorlund/s1s2-deep-learning/README.md

 ### Why is this interesting?

+Want to show that reasoning-like tasks can more easily be learnt by transfer learning using self-supervision.
+Here: Can this task be learnt more sample efficiently if utilizing a pretrained model capable of adding single digit numbers?

  1. How should System 2 be trained?
    - How does supervised loss vs reinforcement loss affect sample efficiency?
+   - Can system 2 be trained more sample efficiently by sharing weights with (possibly pretrained) system 1?
  2. How should System 1 be trained?
-   - De-noising objective
+   - Pretrained on `Qa+b+cEde` examples using de-noising objective
-   - Jointly with system 2.
-How does that affect sample efficiency?
+   - Jointly with system 2's feedback  (supevised of reinforcement) (backprop system 2 loss down to the `de` tokens)
+   - Investigate sample efficiency when interpolating between the two (perfectly pretrained is most efficient, and no pretraining is least efficient)

+Bridge to NLP and learning to reason:
+ - What perplexity of system 1 is required for it to be feasible to teach a system 2?

 ### Execution plan

-- [ ] Hard-coded (perfect) System 1.
-Train System 2 using supervised loss => Baseline for sample efficiency
+1. Hard-coded (perfect) System 1.
+Train System 2 using supervised feedback (Easiest task possible) => Baseline for sample efficiency
+2. Hard-coded (perfect) System 1.
+Train System 2 using reinforcement feedback
-- [ ] Train System 1 and System 2 jointly using supervised loss.
-Also train System 1 with de-noising loss
+3. Train System 1 and System 2 jointly using supervised feedback
-- [ ] Hard-coded (perfect) System 1.
-Train System 2 using reinforcement loss
+4. Train System 1 and System 2 jointly using reinforcement feedback.
+(Hardest task possible)
+5. Train System 1 using varying degree of pre-training + System 2 supervised feedback
-- [ ] Train System 1 using de-noising + reinforcement loss.
-Train System 2 using reinforcement loss.
+6. Train System 1 using varying degree of pre-training + System 2 reinforcement feedback

 ## Using the repo